Print and Projected Image Competitions

 Competition / Exhibition

 Photography may be defined as imagery produced via the action of light on a sensor (be it light-sensitive film or a digital sensor) and that, for EAF Competition / Exhibition purposes, the original image or images must have been initiated and produced by the submitting author.
 If manipulation is undertaken, this also should be the work of the submitting author.
-It matters not whether the final image is printed on light-sensitive material or via a printer, connected to a computer or otherwise.
+It matters not whether the final image is printed on a light-sensitive material or via a printer, connected to a computer or otherwise.
 The copyright of all elements of a picture must be at the disposal of the submitting author.

 1. Only paid-up members may submit work for the Annual Exhibition.